My Triangle – Cheryl Davison

 Jacob Round and Flick Ruby

 A lot of people in our Triangle community know Linda Sang from her involvement in Well Thumbed Books, the Cobargo School of Arts Hall and this publication.
 Also, she is a prolific caterer and you have likely eaten some of the delicious food Linda cooks for local events.
 The carrot cake or trout dip from the General Store was hers and pretty hard to resist.
-But like many worker bees, Linda is often … Read more »
+But like many worker bees, Linda … Read more »

 Cobargo creative, Ivan Hollins